wrapperband/OpenTrafficSurvey/TrafficDataCollectionMethodology.md

 **Record video of the traffic.**

 *Where to place the camera*

 I used a Logitech camera, and powered USB extension to allow the camera to be place high in a ground floor window, or in an upper room window looking down at the road.

-*Storing images from remote locations
+*How to storing images from remote locations.*

 It was possible to collect data using a Low powered 7 portable Netbook  by installing Ubuntu and open source software.
 The videos were transferred via wireless to a WD network storage device.
 This also allowed sample videos from positions with no power by using battery.